 See the inside of the scone in the picture above.
-In this instance, I go so far as freezing the butter.
+The best way to get the center light and fluffy is to keeping the butter as cold as possible.
+For this reason, I freeze the butter.
 Yes, yes I do.
 This allows it to be grated while still staying cold and makes it easier to rub into the flour.
 See the video for my technique.

 - 2 cups (315 grams) all-purpose flour